 How Long Do Peptides Last in Storage?

 The shelf-life of peptides depends on how they are being stored and maintained.
-At 40°F (4.4°C), a peptide solution can last about 3 weeks.
+At 40°F (4.4°C), the solution can last about 3 weeks.

 However, if it is in a freeze-dried state, stored in a dry environment, protected from light and moisture, at a temperature of -4°F (-20°C), the peptide can last about a year.

-For top quality research peptides, visit the Core Peptides online store for a well-curated selection of peptides for sale.
+For top quality research peptides, visit the our online store for a well-curated selection of peptides for sale.